shubhankar5/Mitron-A-chatting-app-in-django/README.md

-# Mitron
-# A chatting app in django
+# Mitron: A chatting app in django